piotrrussw/numeric-methods-js/README.md

 * Newton Divided Difference
 * Horner (for natural & newton coefficients)
 * Newton coefficients to natural
+* Newton Cottes & Newton Cottes Simpson
+* Gauss Quadrature
+* Euler methods
+* Huen method
+* Runge-Kutty

 ### Setup

-You can simply view this project in your browser by cloning the repo and:
+You can simply view interpolation for this project in your browser by cloning the repo and:

 `npm install`